cloudywaters/cloudywaters.github.io/src/content/posts/Technical/OperatingModelIntro/operating-model-intro.md

 The first step in defining your cloud operating model is understanding how you organise your teams and responsibilities.
 Understanding this will greatly influence how you approach your cloud operations and guide decision making, with the most important aspect is understand the roles and responsibilities for yoru team and your stakeholders.

-There are four primary cloud operating models to consider, each suited to different business needs:
+Microsoft has a good write up of the four primary cloud operating models to consider, each suited to different business needs:

 1. **Centralised:** This model is ideal for environments with stable workloads that don’t change often, such as commercial off-the-shelf software with infrequent updates.
 In a centralised model, a single team manages all cloud operations, ensuring consistency but potentially limiting agility.